paulbauriegel/dhbw-markdown-thesistemplate/PA.md

 How intuitively the user can work with the data depends mainly on the type of chart.
 Mackinlay and Tufte use their publication to explain their selection of visualization type based on sets of examples.
 This paper will not summarize their main works.
 Instead, it will use simple classifications guidelines for the choice of visualization.
 To decide if either a chart or another representation is used, the Visual Thinking Codex by Dan Roam will be applied.
 This paper expects that all data will be represented as a chart.
 Because of that a chart selection diagram by Andrew Abela should help to use the best chart visualization [@Abela.2006].

 The Visual Thinking Codex is a tool for visual thinking by Dan Roam [@Roam.2008].
 Visual thinking is a methodology to organize the thoughts by visualizing them.
 The codex is using another tool called SQVID.
 The idea behind SQVID is that the user can think of a thing in a variety of different ways. **S**imple or Elaborate, **Q**ualitative vs. Quantitative, **V**ision and Execution, **I**ndividual against Comparison, **D**ifference/change or As is. [@Roam.2008b]
 The codex suggests different types of visualization.
 The codex suggests a visualization based on two questions.
-1. What wants the user to know or How id he asking his question?
-2. What weighting he has in mind based on the SQVID methodology.
+What wants the user to know or How did he asking his question?
+And Secondly, what weighting he has in mind based on the SQVID methodology.
 Any z performance analyst asks primarily two kinds of question *How*  is sth. and *Why* is it like this.
 For example *How* much memory is used?, or *Why* are we losing performance?.
 These questions come from different view angles so that no filtering based on the kind thinking can be made.
 However, on the kind of questions, it can be seen that plots and charts are the primary visualization type.
 Therefore a further chart study can provide some advice for choosing the right chart. [@Roam.2008]

 As part of the Extreme Presentation ^TM^ Method, Abela did provide a Chart Suggestion graphic which can help to choose the right presentation method.
 The main question is what should be shown.
 A comparison can be shown in bar or column charts.
 Distribution may be better with histograms.
 A relationship requires a bubble or scatter chart, and a composition can be shown with stacked or pie charts.
 This source is just meant to be a simple overview and is not in any meaning complete.  [@Abela.2006]